earlduque/ServiceNow-Developer-Training/Catalog Items - Workflow.md

 A lot more functionality just from a simple workflow!

 Go and actually test these scenarios by submitting your form several times.
 You can see "approvals" and "tasks" show up on the request item recordafter you submit the form.
-* To approve or reject an approval you can either go here: https://ucdavisietsand.service-now.com/servicehub/?id=ucd_my_stuffand click on "My approvals" or go to the newly created request item and scroll down to the "Approvers" related list
+* To approve or reject an approval you can either impersonate the approver and check the service portal, or type Approvals in the app nav.
 * To complete a Catalog Task, go to the newly created request item and scroll down to the "Catalog Tasks" related list

 Did everything happen that you expected?